Open HoneyChat in Telegram for the most complete free-tier experience — 20 messages a day, voice, photos, no email or sign-up.

 Text chat is the baseline.
 But in 2026, the best AI companions offer a multimodal experience — voice messages, generated photos, and even short video clips.
 Here’s where each platform stands:

 Voice messages are available on HoneyChat (Telegram voice notes), Character.AI (in-app Character Voice), Replika (Pro+, in-app), and Candy AI.
-SpicyChat, CrushOn, and JanitorAI have no voice features.
+SpicyChat has TTS only on top tier ($24.95).
+CrushOn has voice on Standard+ ($4.9).
+JanitorAI is text-only.
 The quality varies wildly — HoneyChat’s voices are the most natural I’ve heard in a chat bot context, though none of them will pass a Turing test.
 Replika’s voice feels more “assistant-like.”
 Character.AI’s voice is decent but output-only in their app.

 Photo generation is the biggest differentiator.
 HoneyChat uses per-character trained models (LoRA), which means each character looks like herself consistently across every generated photo.
 Candy AI has the highest raw image quality.
 Character.AI’s “Imagine Chat” is basic.
 Replika has image generation on paid plans.
 SpicyChat offers basic image generation on paid tiers.
 CrushOn has limited generation.
 JanitorAI has none.